-Designed to be used with a selection of EJK Award and Honor books, the Discussion Guides provide specific examples of “themes” or “perspectives” that can be used to develop active and critical reading skills for children of all ages.
-They include questions and activities you can use to lead your group through enjoyable and thorough book based discussions.
+Designed to be used with a selection of EJK Award and Honor books, these Discussion Guides highlight “themes” or “perspectives” in specific books that can then be used to develop active and critical reading skills for children of all ages.

-- Enhance careful exploration of a book’s text, illustrations, and design
+- Comprehension of a book’s text, illustrations, and design

-- Introduce basic literary and artistic elements, and techniques
+- Recognition of basic literary and artistic elements and techniques

 Thank you for the contributions of the following for their input and leadership on creating this toolkit: